LeanneCreedon/LeanneCreedon/README.md

 - 👋 Hi, I’m @LeanneCreedon
-- 🐧 I'm a games development student in my 3rd year
+- 🐧 I'm a games development student in my final year
-- 🐝 I was working as a Software Enginner Intern and am now in my final year of college!
+- 🐝 I was working as a Software Enginner Intern and am open to new opportunities when I graduate later this year!
 - 👀 I’m interested in Video Games, Music, Animals and Art
 - 🌱 I’m currently learning Java, C++, Animation, C#, Unity, Unreal Engine
 - 📫 How to reach me: